isomerpages/pa-cdcnw-deprecated/_cohesion/May 2023/Interfaith Network: A Day at BW Monastery.md

   <img style="width: 100%; margin-top: 0px;" class="rounded20" src="https://northwest.cdc.gov.sg/images/Cohesion/May%202023/meet-our-student-leader.png">
 </div>

-<p style="font-size: 16px; line-height: 26px;">The destination for the day is a hidden gem called BW Monastery situated in Woodlands.
+<p style="font-size: 16px; line-height: 26px; margin-top: 0px;">The destination for the day is a hidden gem called BW Monastery situated in Woodlands.
 The monastery imparts Buddhist education, as well as care  for the community through compassionate service.</p>

-<p style="font-size: 16px; line-height: 26px;">What motivated me to attend?
+<p style="font-size: 16px; line-height: 26px; margin-top: 0px;">What motivated me to attend?
 My curiosity to learn about different religions and cultures in Singapore.
 Growing up a Roman Catholic, I came with an open mind - to observe, listen and better understand Buddhism.</p>

-<p style="font-size: 16px; line-height: 26px;">The tour was extremely insightful; learning about the monastery’s history and significance of Buddhism teachings.</p>
+<p style="font-size: 16px; line-height: 26px; margin-top: 0px;">The tour was extremely insightful; learning about the monastery’s history and significance of Buddhism teachings.</p>

-<p style="font-size: 16px; line-height: 26px; padding-bottom: 30px;">A sustainable ecosystem design that works with nature to create self-sustaining food sources.</p>
+<p style="font-size: 16px; line-height: 26px; padding-bottom: 30px; margin-top: 0px;">A sustainable ecosystem design that works with nature to create self-sustaining food sources.</p>

 <div style="width: 100%; background: #E93331; text-align: center; padding:  15px 0px; -webkit-border-top-left-radius: 25px;